 Recreation Summer Basketball Leagues Teach Skills, Build Community for Hundreds of Young Athletes

-This summer, more than 380 young people joined the Department of Human Service Programs’ Recreation staff and coaches on basketball courts throughout Cambridge.
+During Summer 2022, more than 380 young people joined the Department of Human Service Programs’ Recreation staff and coaches on basketball courts throughout Cambridge.
 As participants in the five Recreation Summer Basketball Leagues, athletes ages 8 – 19 practiced layups, perfected free throws, and competed in weekly games, culminating in league championships held in August.
 But for players, coaches, and staff, the leagues offer more than skill-building and competition; they foster lasting relationships and build community.

 “Our Leagues are a community magnet that bring longtime friends and families together, while at the same time attracting people new to our program or to Cambridge,” says Vlad Pierre, Recreation Programs and Facility Coordinator.
 “In many cases, leaders and coaches have known the program and each other since they were 10 years old [and playing in the leagues].
 It sets a tone of community for the next level of mentors, coaches and players.”

 Recreation staff work closely with staff from the Cambridge Police Department (CPD) to run the leagues.
 Kessen Green, Director of Outreach and Community Programs for CPD, partners with Recreation to recruit Cambridge athletes every year, in addition to coaching the co-ed Davonte Neal Instructional League, open to 8-11-year-olds.
 CPD officers also coach teams and support players from the sideline during scrimmages and games.